tlsa/peltar/README.md

 make test
 ```

-To play the same, run:
+To play the game, run:

 ```
 ./peltar